developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/decoders/index.md

 Intro to decoders.

-Configures which bar code decoders are enabled or disabled.
+Configures which bar code decoders are enabled.
 For best performance disable all unnecessary decoders.

 Touch Decoders.
 The Barcode input screen appears.
 A check in the checkbox indicates that the decoder is enabled.
 By default the most commonly used decoders are enabled (shown below with an asterisk).
 The supported decoders are:
 <h4 id="_decoders">Decoders</h4>